-Relations with UK Ministers, Parliament and the Devolved Administrations
+The Context of Relations with UK Ministers, Parliament and the Devolved Administrations

 9. The President, the Deputy President and other Justices have occasional bilateral meetings with the Lord Chancellor, the UK Law Officers and, as appropriate, the Law Officers of the devolved jurisdictions, in order to discuss matters of mutual concern, although neither the Lord Chancellor nor any other Ministers are in any way involved in the running of the Court, the administration of which is a fully independent Non - Ministerial Department in its own right.
-These meetings will continue in 2015 - 2016.
-(Rather, pursuant to section 48(4) of the Constitutional Reform Act 2005 (CRA), the Chief Executive of the Court must carry out her functions in accordance with any directions given by the President.)
+(Rather, pursuant to section 48(4) of the Constitutional Reform Act 2005 (CRA), the Chief Executive of the Court must carry out his functions in accordance with any directions given by the President.)
+These meetings will continue in 2016 - 2017.
 Since 2013 the President and Deputy President have also made an annual appearance before the House of Lords Constitution Committee to give evidence on topical issues which may impact upon the Court.
-We currently expect them to appear again before that Committee before the end of July 2015.
+We currently expect them to appear again before that Committee before the end of July 2016.